bkim12/BOOOM/README.md

 ## 🎯 Black-box Optimization via Orthogonal Transformations (ResNet Example)

 To demonstrate the practical implications of BOOOM in a true black-box setting, consider a pretrained deep neural network (e.g., a ResNet classifier) where only forward predictions are available.
-In such settings, gradients, model parameters, and internal architecture are inaccessible—only input-output evaluations can be queried.
+In such settings, gradients, model parameters, and internal architecture are inaccessible, only input-output evaluations can be queried.

 Let
 - x ∈ ℝ^p denote an input (e.g., an image),